-Sailing is a great sport.
-Whether you sail competitively or not, there’s very little that can beat the sensation of being out on the water, wind filling the sails, harnessing the power of nature and relying on your skills and expertise.
+Sailing is the best sport in the world.
+Whether you sail competitively or not, there’s very little that can beat the sensation of being out on the water, the wind filling the sails, harnessing the power of nature, and relying on your skills and expertise.
 Here are eight reasons why sailors consider the art and science of sailing to be one of the best things you can do with your time.

 - It lets you find some peace and quiet

 - It slows down time and helps us understand ourselves

 - It lets you get away from it all

 - It teaches you lots of technical skills and expertise